-Turkish opposition leads Erdogan's AK Party in Ankara mayor race
+Turkish opposition set to seize Ankara in major setback for Erdogan

 “We’re electing mayors.
 What does this have to do with the country’s survival?”
 Kemal Kilicdaroglu, head of the CHP, told a rally in Eskisehir.

-Additing reporting by Ezgi Erkoyun; Writing by Tuvan Gumrukcu and Daren Butler; Editing by Dominic Evans/Dale Hudson/Susan Fenton
+Additional reporting by Ezgi Erkoyun; Writing by Tuvan Gumrukcu and Daren Butler; Editing by Dominic Evans and Susan Fenton